 The length of your resume may vary, depending on your education and experience.
-If you are a student and you do not have much experience, one or two pages are sufficient.
+One or two pages are sufficient if you are a student and need more experience.
 Whereas, if you have plenty of work and study experience to show, 3 to 4 pages should be enough.

-Remember, even if your resume is one page, as long as it is presented well, it can create more impact than a three-page resume filled with irrelevant information.
+Remember, even if your resume has only one page, as long as you present it well, it will be better than a three-page resume.

 Some of the best fonts that you can use for your resume include the following:

-In addition to choosing the right format or layout for your resume, it is essential to focus on the content of your resume.
-If you are wondering what to put on a resume, we have discussed below the most important elements you should include in your resume.
+In addition to the proper layout for your resume, you must focus on the content.
+If you are wondering what to put on a resume, we have discussed below the crucial elements you should include in your resume.

-When providing your work history, be sure to mention the name of companies and job roles in chronological order, starting with the most recent one.
-Also, do not forget to add the dates you worked there for.
+When providing your work history, mention the name of companies and job roles in chronological order, starting with the most recent one.
+Also, remember to add the dates you worked there for.

-Furthermore, if you have had any gaps in your career, explain it briefly and positively.
-Do not leave out this information as the employer may find it suspicious.
+Furthermore, if you have had any gaps in your career, explain them briefly and positively.
+Do not leave out this information, as the employer may find it suspicious.

 Key Skills and Strengths

-This section on your resume gives you a chance to highlight both your intellectual abilities and personality.
-So make sure to clearly mention your personal attributes and relevant technical knowledge, demonstrating how you are better suited for the job than other applicants.
+This section on your resume allows you to highlight your intellectual abilities and personality.
+So make sure to mention your attributes and relevant technical knowledge, demonstrating how you are better suited for the job than other applicants.